firepear/homefarm/README.md

 On the controller:
 1. Edit `farm.cfg` and add the new node there.
-1. Run `'ansible-playbook initialize-nodes.yml'` to generate a node config in the `nodes` directory, then edit it.
-Or symlink to an existing node config in `nodes` if you want the new node to share a configuration.

 On the new compute node:
 1. Do the node installation

 On the controller:
 1. Run `'ansible-playbook compute-nodes.yml'`
+1. Edit the new node's config,or symlink to an existing node config in the `nodes` dir.
 1. Run `'ansible-playbook update-projects.yml'`

 For full descriptions of these steps, refer back to the *Setting up